buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/building-blocks-cnb.md

 exit 1
 ```

-Now create your `build` file in the `bin` directory and copy in the following contents:
+Now create your `ruby-buildpack/bin/build` and copy in the following contents:

 ```bash
 #!/usr/bin/env bash